tkhamez/neucore-plugin/README.md

 composer require tkhamez/neucore-plugin
 ```

-Note: You can only use classes loaded by Neucore, this includes classes from the service plugin
-configuration namespace.

-You should not use classes from the Neucore namespace, because they can change without notice.
-Except of course
+Neucore automatically loads all classes from the namespace that is configured with the
-classes from this package, from the Neucore\Plugin namespace.
+"PSR-4 Prefix" configuration option and from this package, the `Neucore\Plugin` namespace.

-If you use other libraries that are available through Neucore, e.g. the Guzzle HTTP client, you should note that
+Besides that, **do not use** any class from Neucore or any library that Neucore provides.
+Those can change or
+be removed without notice.

-these can be updated with a new Neucore version.
+Also note that libraries from objects provided by the `ObjectProvider` can be updated with a new Neucore version.

 ## Dev Env